 By Fredrica Syren:

-It’s hard to imagine that soon prime planting season but believe it or not, it’s fast approaching.
-Now is the time to plant seeds and set them in a sunny window indoors until they grow into plants ready to transplant outside.
 I like to plant my seeds in recycled household items instead of store bought plastic trays and soil blocks or even pots.
 Instead of wasting money and creating more trash, I suggest inventing your own seeds pots.
 It’s easy.

 Growing plants from your own seeds puts all the control into your hands and will save you lots of money.
 You will know which seeds are being planted, and in what kinds of soil and fertilizer.
 It’s the only really safe way to know it’s all organic.
 Plus, your budget will go much further than if you had to buy seedlings.
 Also, my kids absolutely love the whole journey of planting a seed, watching it grow and nurturing it until we have herbs, fruit and vegetables that we’ll harvest.